TouK/excel-export/README.md

 #When should I use it?

-There are two scenarios on which this plugin was created:
+There are two scenarios for which this plugin was created:

 1. When you want to export data from your controllers ('download to excel' button) and want to maintain full control of how you handle this data.

 2. When your customer says: 'I want 100 reports in this new project' and nobody has any clue what those reports look like, you can use this plugin as a DSL, i.e. tell your client 'Hey, I've got good news.
 We have a nice DSL for you, so that you can write all those reports yourself.
 And it's free!' (or charge them anyway).

-In both cases you can export either to a file on disk, or to outputStream (download as xlsx).
+In both cases, you can export either to a file on disk or to outputStream (download as xlsx).

 This plugin has been used like this in commercial projects.